klutz4/product_recommender/README.md

 * Try to cluster and label the 'unmapped - misclassified' products.
 * Obtain a dataset with more of the unrepresented categories.
 * Use neural networks to incorporate image processing to improve the labels and recommendations, especially for the art category.
+* Add an element to the recommender that will recommend products that maximize profit for Havenly.

 ## References